woss/fork-polkadot-js-api/substrate/storage.md

 - **interface**: `api.query.staking.erasStakersClipped`
 - **summary**:   Clipped Exposure of validator at era.

   This is similar to [`ErasStakers`] but number of nominators exposed is reduce to the `T::MaxNominatorRewardedPerValidator` biggest stakers.
+(Note: the field `total` and `own` of the exposure remains unchanged).
 This is used to limit the i/o cost for the nominator payout.

   This is keyed fist by the era index to allow bulk deletion and then the stash account.